 How will people be selected for the program?

 Applicants will be required to take an online self-assessment and successfully pass (70% or higher) the prerequisite course to qualify for an interview.
-If prospective students pass the interview (70% or higher) they will be invited to an orientation where they will learn details about the program and available resources.
+If prospective students pass the interview (70% or higher) they will be invited to an orientation, where they will learn details about the program and available resources.
 When scholarships become available, qualified students will be considered for a free scholarship.
 Enrollment is limited and demand is high.
 Time management and self-motivation are essential elements for success.
 All phases of the program require a passing score of 70% or higher.

-When can I start my classes?
+When can I start my coursework?